joshhornby/joshhornby.github.io/_posts/2026-01-06-real-time-ai-voice-conversations.md

 }
 ```

-The `isLast` flag tells the TTS engine this chunk ends a sentence.
+The `isLast` flag tells the voice system this chunk ends a sentence.
 It adds a natural pause before the next sentence.
 Without this, the AI speaks in one continuous monotone.

 Detecting sentence endings sounds simple until you hit abbreviations.
 "Dr. Smith will see you now" has a period, but it's not a sentence ending.
 You need to check for common abbreviations: